KiryuSakakibara/PhaserGame/README.md

 Phaser game

 IMPORTANT WHEN BUILDING GAME FOR BROWSER:
-In index.html in the dist folder, remove the first / from the script src url when using css, uninstall cssnano and reinstall cssnano@4.1.11
+When using css, uninstall cssnano and reinstall cssnano@4.1.11 After running npm run build, copy the dist folder to the ./resources/app folder

 Rules for assets<br>
 When using Aseprite:<br>